Lord Arthur Clinton: Death

 Clinton officially died on 18 June 1870, the day after receiving his subpoena for testifying in the trial of Boulton and Park.
-Ostensibly the cause of death was scarlet fever but it was more probably suicide.
-At the time there was considerable speculation that he had used his powerful connections – he was the godson of Prime Minister William Gladstone – to flee abroad.
-In his book Fanny and Stella, biographer Neil McKenna cites circumstantial evidence suggesting that Lord Arthur did indeed live on in exile.
+Ostensibly, the cause of death was scarlet fever, but it was more probably suicide.
+At the time, there was considerable speculation that he had used his powerful connections – he was the godson of Prime Minister William Gladstone – to flee abroad.
+In his book Fanny and Stella, biographer Neil McKenna cites circumstantial evidence suggesting that Lord Arthur lived on in exile.
 Boulton and Park were acquitted.

 Criminal impersonation

-Twelve years later, on 8 February 1882, Mary Jane Fearneaux and James Gething were arrested in Birmingham and charged with obtaining £2,000 from one man and £3,000 from another under false pretences.
+On 8 February 1882, twelve years after Clinton's death, Mary Jane Fearneaux and James Gething were arrested in Birmingham and charged with obtaining £2,000 from one man and £3,000 from another under false pretences.
 Fearneaux was found to have been living for some years as a man in Birmingham while claiming to be Lord Arthur Clinton, saying that the reported death was a fiction contrived by family and friends to avoid disgrace.
-She sometimes dressed as a woman while impersonating Clinton, while saying that this was a disguise to avoid attention after the notoriety of the Boulton and Park case.
+She sometimes dressed as a woman while impersonating Clinton, saying that this was a disguise to avoid attention after the notoriety of the Boulton and Park case.
 At the subsequent trial of the pair, Gething was acquitted and Fearneaux changed her plea to guilty; she was sentenced to seven years in prison.